Nandy apologises for donor link error in football watchdog appointment

 Ms Nandy says Mr Kogan was approached by the previous Conservative government “who began this process” for the role.

-Asked whether it was discussed at the interview that Mr Kogan was a Labour donor, the Culture Secretary told the BBC’s Sunday With Laura Kuenssberg show: “It was discussed at the interview, it just wasn’t discussed that he donated specifically to me because I didn’t know about that.
+Asked whether it was discussed at his interview that he was a Labour donor, the Culture Secretary told the BBC’s Sunday With Laura Kuenssberg show: “It was discussed at the interview, it just wasn’t discussed that he donated specifically to me because I didn’t know about that.

 “He hadn’t recalled it, but as soon as that was discovered, as I said, as soon as I was given that information, that same day, I’d put that information into the public domain and recuse myself from the process.”